kubernetes-sigs/kueue/keps/1432-admission-check-per-resource-flavor/README.md

 }
 ```

 At the same time, we want to preserve the existing `AdmissionChecks` field in `ClusterQueue` API.
-A Workload may have
+However, a Workload cannot have
 assigned `AdmissionChecks` both from `ClusterQueue` and `FlavorQuota` APIs.

-This enables having default `AdmissionChecks` that apply to all Workloads submitted to a `ClusterQueue`, and more
-specific ones that apply only to Workloads using a specific `ResourceFlavor`.

 ### Test Plan